Avoiding the most common pitfalls in IoT product design

 Failing Standards, Compatibility or Compliance

 Being functional is not always enough for a device to be fit for purpose.
-Without care and attention to regulations, industry standards or compatibility, even the most well-designed product can be more liability than asset.
+Without care and attention to regulations, industry standards, or compatibility, even the most well-designed product can be more of a liability than an asset.

 ByteSnap has experience working closely with IoT device producers to help meet legal standards and maximise compatibility.
 When assisting Cocoon with its smart home security system, ByteSnap was able to ensure full EMC compatibility as well as optimise the wireless data rate and RF performance thanks to the knowledgeable team bringing together in-depth experience across multiple fields.[iii]